jdvgsa/components-test/README.md

 Ultimately to solve the problem, I created a new repository and I copy and pasted my local files into the new repository, followed the redeployment steps and I was finally able to have my assignment rendered on a Netlify site. [https://celadon-quokka-a2f4c3.netlify.app/]

 --------------------------------------------------------------------------------------

+My second goal which remains unsolved is why my TailWind won't work with my project.

+- Search Term used ["TailwindCSS Sveltekit"] which prompts this link [https://tailwindcss.com/docs/guides/sveltekit] as the first option.

+I followed the steps in the installation process,
+Step 1:
+- npm install -D tailwindcss
+- npx tailwindcss init

+Step 2: Configure your template paths
+Add the paths to all of your template files in your tailwind.config.js file.

+I pasted this code [/** @type {import('tailwindcss').Config} */
+module.exports = {
+  content: ["./src/**/*.{html,js}"],
+  theme: {
+    extend: {},
+  },
+  plugins: [],
+}] on my tailwind.config.js as instructed.

+The rest of the steps listed on the site was followed [https://tailwindcss.com/docs/installation].

+None of the solutions worked and ultimately I gave up on tailwind as assignment does not specifically require.
+So the solution I came up with was I decided to just style my page with plain old CSS.